DNS Propagation Checker API

 GET Endpoint

-Here are examples of how to call the DNS Propagation Checker API in different programming languages:
+How to call the DNS Propagation Checker API in different programming languages.

 curl -X GET \